A Joint Model and Data Driven Method for Distributed Estimation: Binary Quantization Scheme

 \subsubsection{Training with unknown parameter and noise distributions}

-The training process is based on the data set $D_1=\{\theta_t,\mathbf{x}_t\}_{t=1}^T$, where $\theta_t$ is the $t$-th sample of the desired parameter $\theta$ to be estimated, $\mathbf{x}_t=\{x_{t,1},\cdots,x_{t,M}\}$ contains $M$ noise-corrupted observation samples of $\theta_t$, and $T$ denotes the total number of training samples.
-The desired parameter $\theta_t$ is obtained from the experimental environment, and the observation $x_{t,1},\cdots,x_{t,M}$ are obtained from the sensor by periodically observing $\theta_t$ under the same environment.
+The training process is based on the data set $D_1=\{\theta_t,\mathbf{x}_t\}_{t=1}^T$, where $\theta_t$ is the $t$-th sample of the desired parameter $\theta$ to be estimated, $\mathbf{x}_t=\{x_{t,1},\cdots,x_{t,Q}\}$ contains $Q$ noise-corrupted observation samples of $\theta_t$, and $T$ denotes the total number of training samples.
+The desired parameter $\theta_t$ is obtained from the experimental environment, and the observation $x_{t,1},\cdots,x_{t,Q}$ are obtained from the sensor by periodically observing $\theta_t$ under the same environment.

-At each epoch, based on the mini batch method\cite{o2017introduction}, the whole data set is divided into $\frac{T}{B}$ batches, where $B$ is the number of batch samples.
-Parameter $\Phi$ is trained for $\frac{T}{B}$ times within an epoch, where each time a new batch set is utilized for training.
-Within each time, the loss function in \eqref{loss function: 1} is approximated and averaged on the whole batch samples as
+At each epoch, based on the mini batch method\cite{o2017introduction}, the whole data set is divided into $T/B$ batches where $B$ is the number of batch samples.
+Here, we consider the case that $T/B$ is an integer, without loss of generality.
+In the exceptional scenario, a simple approach is to randomly select additional samples from the existing dataset and append them to form a new dataset that satisfies the requirement.
+Parameter $\Phi$ is trained for $T/B$ times within an epoch, where each time a new batch set is utilized for training.
+Within each time, the loss function in \eqref{loss function: 1} is approximated and averaged on the whole batch samples as where $K_S$ is the predetermined sensor quantity parameter in the training and